 Even early non-Christian writers raised objections to abortion.
 Ovid [B.C.
 43-A.D.
 17] refers to it as warfare.
 Juvenal [A.D 67-127] calls it murder.
-How much more then should we expect those closest to God to object.
+Certainly, it should come as no surprise that those closest to God would also object to such a violent act.
 And object they did.
-They saw it for what it was; the taking of innocent life.
+They saw it for what it was; the taking of innocent life, an action which can never be reconciled with the Christian faith.
+We can certainly appreciate the challenges that face a young woman who finds herself with child at a most inopportune time.
+However, we also know from others who have been in the same situation, that in the long run choosing life is best for all involved.

 The second commandment of the Teaching: "Do not murder; do not commit adultery"; do not corrupt boys; do not fornicate; "do not steal"; do not practice magic; do not go in for sorcery; do not murder a child by abortion or kill a newborn infant (Didache 2:1-2 [A.D.
 70]).